MicroStrategy/hyper-sdk/config/README.md

 </script>
 ```

-In this example, we enabled auto refresh for Hyper SDK, set the refresh interval as 600000ms(10 mins) and use a callback to get the refresh result(when fresh success, console will print 'refresh success', when failed, console will print 'refresh failed').
+In this example, we enabled auto-refresh for the Hyper SDK, setting the refresh interval as 600000 ms (10 mins) and set a callback function to process the result of the refresh action.

 ### Default Value